Pangeamt/regexutils/README.md

 using the build_as_part method.

-## Read the ISSUES file to get an idea of open issues with this project
+#### Please read the ISSUES file to get an idea of open issues with this project
-## Read the FEATURE_IDEAS file for some features which would be nice to add to the package (feel free to extend)
+#### Please read the FEATURE_IDEAS file for some features which would be nice to add to the package (feel free to extend)